sid1516/FPL-Project/README.md

 3. Run npm-start.

 # Running Project
-Ensure that both the front-end is running and the backend is running using the instructions provided above otherwise it will not work.
+Ensure that both the front-end is running and the backend is running using the instructions provided above.